 The anchor roller assembly is mounted on the bow and allows the anchor to be operated and stored at the roller.
+The roller is designed for a Danforth style fluke anchor.
 Always make sure the anchor is properly secured when it is in the stored position on the bow roller.